-Multi Operator - Single Transmitter (MS)- More than one person performs all operating and logging functions.
-Only one transmitter operating at any given time.
+Multi Operator - Single Transmitter (MS)- More than one person can perform operating and logging functions.
+Only one transmitter can be operated at any given time.
 Only ONE call sign is used in this category.
 For 2022 a multi-op can be operated from more than one location in the same county.

-Multi Operator - Two Transmitters (M2X)- More than one person performs all operating and logging functions.
+Multi Operator - Two Transmitters (M2X)- More than one person can perform operating and logging functions.
 Only two transmitters operating on two different band modes at any given time.
 Multi-2 transmitters are allowed on the same band but NOT on the same MODE.
 Only ONE call sign is used in this category.
 For 2022 a multi-op can be operated from more than one location in the same county

-ROVER - Single Operator (RS) - A single Georgia mobile station with one operator that operates from at least two (2) different Georgia counties and making at least one
+ROVER (Georgia Only) - Single Operator (RS) - A single Georgia mobile station with one operator that operates from at least two (2) different Georgia counties and making at least one

 (1) contact from each county.
 Rovers that move to a new county can work everyone again.
 It's suggested that a Single Operator ROVER should not drive when operating.
-Note that Georgia has enacted a distracted drivers law in 2018.
+Note that Georgia enacted a distracted drivers law in 2018.
 While operating an

 amateur radio transceiver would be allowed under the law using a computer while doing this probably isn't allowed.
 If you decide to drive/operate at the same time we urge that you record the contest and transcribe it to a log later.
 A Rover station can be Mixed, SSB Only or CW Only Rover stations must use an antenna that is only capable of using while in motion.

-ROVER Multi Operator - (RM) - A single Georgia mobile station with more than one operator that operates from at least two (2) different Georgia counties and making at least one
+ROVER Multi Operator (Georgia Only) - (RM) - A single Georgia mobile station with more than one operator that operates from at least two (2) different Georgia counties and making at least one